Unbiased split variable selection for random survival forests using maximally selected rank statistics: Simulation study 1: split variable selection

-The split point selection of RSF and CIF was investigated (Figure~$S3$, supplementary material).
-As expected from the results of Strobl \textit{et al.} \cite{Strobl2007}, RSF was biased towards variables with many categories for subsampling and bootstrapping, while CIF was unbiased for subsampling and biased for bootstrapping.
+The split variable selection of RSF and CIF was also investigated.
+CIF was run in two modes, with the default setting and using maximally selected rank statistics with a conditional Monte-Carlo $p$-value approximation \cite{Hothorn2006}.
+The results are displayed in Figure~$S3$ (supplementary material).
+As expected, RSF was biased towards variables with many categories, while standard CIF was unbiased.
+CIF using maximally selected rank statistics was unbiased for subsampling and biased for bootstrapping.

 Since the $p$-value approximation is computed for each of the \texttt{mtry} splitting candidate covariates at every possible split in each tree, growing a forest with maximally selected rank statistics can be computationally intensive.
 We therefore compared the runtimes of the approximation methods for varying sample sizes.
 Data was simulated as in the previous simulation study with samples sizes between $10$ and $100$, and the $p$-values of the covariates were approximated using the different methods.
-The runtime results are summarized in Figure~\ref{fig:runtime} and Table~S1 (supplementary material).
-The runtimes of \texttt{Lau92} and \texttt{Lau94} were approximately equal and smaller than for all other approximations.
+Runtime results are summarized in Figure~\ref{fig:runtime} and Table~S1 (supplementary material).
+The runtimes of the approximations by Lausen and Schumacher \cite{Lausen1992} (\texttt{Lau92}) and Lausen \textit{et al.} \cite{Lausen1994} (\texttt{Lau94}) were approximately equal and smaller than for all other approximations.
 The runtime of the \texttt{minLau} method is the sum of the runtimes of \texttt{Lau92} and \texttt{Lau94}.
-The \texttt{HL} approximation was fast for small sample sizes, but runtime grew exponentially for larger sample sizes.
-Both \texttt{condMC} and \texttt{exactGauss} scaled approximately linearly with the number of sample sizes, with a larger slope for \texttt{exactGauss}.
+The Hothorn and Lausen \cite{Hothorn2003} (\texttt{HL}) approximation was fast for small sample sizes, but runtime grew exponentially for larger sample sizes.
+Both the conditional Monte-Carlo approach \texttt{condMC} and the maximally selected Gauss statistic (\texttt{exactGauss}) scaled approximately linearly with the number of sample sizes, with a larger slope for \texttt{exactGauss}.